Checklist for VLBI observing on the GBT

 Turn on the power switch for the station computer

-C. Logging in spock
+C. Logging in gb-cc

 D. Open a console window for the station computer